 For more detailed instructions, check out our pipelines example.

 Streamline work requests by creating a project where you can easily sort requests by priority level and assign the work out.
-You can create a template task for other teammates to copy when they make a request so needs are clearly communicated for both parties.
+You can create a template task for other teammates to duplicate when they make a request so needs are clearly communicated for both parties.

 Plan and run your meetings in Asana.
 Start by creating projects for each of your recurring meetings, and add meeting attendees as project members.
 Add tasks leading up to the meeting, and you’ll have an agenda when the meeting begins.
 Type a colon at the end of any task name to create sections to organize the agenda tasks.